 - Rinse out and recycle your plastic bottles.
 These can be recycled many times when properly disposed.

 - Participate in litter / river cleanups….
-Clermont County has a Spring Litter Cleanup on April 13, 2019.
+Clermont County has a Spring Litter Cleanup in April every year.
 See our website for updates: https://www.clermontswcd.org/.

 - Lobby your local and state government to make recycling a priority.
 You can go to https://www.legislature.ohio.gov/legislators/district-maps to find out who your state representatives are and how to contact them.